 Susan was a traffic engineer for more than 30 years before becoming the Executive Director of the Engineer’s Club in Philadelphia.
 In her role, Susan developed and maintained program, organizational and financial plans; established public awareness, community support and interest in engineering; publicized activities and programs; and managed professional development and educational programs.

-She retired in 2014 and now focuses on her volunteer efforts as a member of numerous boards and organizations, such as the Future City Competition, National Society of Professional Engineers, Institute of Transportation Engineers, Fair Districts PA, West Philadelphia Alliance for Children, and the Garden Court Condominium Association Board.
+She retired in 2014 and now focuses on her volunteer efforts as a member of numerous boards and organizations, such as the Future Cities Competition, National Society of Professional Engineers, Institute of Transportation Engineers, Society of Women Engineers, West Philadelphia Alliance for Children, Boy Scouts of America and the Garden Court Condominium Association Board.

 Secretary of the Board